 You end an incident by holding down the eye and then holding the "X" for one second.
 You can also end an incident by touching the Home button.

-When you activate Parachute, we send you an email with the link to the incident, as well as a link that can be used to delete the incident.
-To delete the incident, just open the delete link on your phone.
+When you activate Parachute, we send you an email with the link to the incident, as well as a link that can be used to manage the incident.
+To delete the incident, just open the manage link on your phone and choose "Delete".
 For safety, you have to wait 24 hours before deleting an incident.
 We keep a backup of the deleted incident for a minimum of 30 days.
 If you would like the deletion of an incident managed differently, please send us an email from the address associated with your account.

 Yes, after the incident is over you can use the incident's shortlink to review the incident and evidence.